PayPal starts payment services in India

-(Reuters) - Payment processor PayPal Holdings Inc (PYPL.O) on Wednesday launched domestic operations in India, a market already dominated by China’s Alibaba-backed (BABA.N) PayTM, the country’s leading digital payments firm.
+(Reuters) - Payment processor PayPal Holdings Inc on Wednesday launched domestic operations in India, a market already dominated by China’s Alibaba-backed PayTM, the country’s leading digital payments firm.

 PayPal’s entry in the Indian market comes as a push for cashless transactions by the Narendra Modi-led government is seeing more people use e-wallets and card payments.